-We show how CSGP stock compares to 2,000+ US-based stocks, and to peers in the Technology Services sector and Internet Software/Services industry.
+We show how CSGP stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Software Publishers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.